-Reaching out to other people, and feeling welcomed in return, is an important part of settling in to a new country.
+Reaching out to other people and feeling welcomed in return is an important part of settling in to a new country.

-It’s true that other newcomers can provide valuable support in your early days here.
+It is true that other newcomers can provide valuable support in your early days here.
 It is good to have someone to talk to who understands what you are going through if things become difficult.
 Newcomers networks are a good place to find people who are likely to relate to your experiences.

 But remember to also keep sowing the seeds of friendship with the wider community.
 Kiwis usually have a wide range of acquaintances and a small group of friends.
 This close group tends not to change much over time so you may need to be patient.

-You’ll find the balance in your circle of friends between other new arrivals and Kiwis will change naturally over time as you become more settled and your life here evolves.
+You will find the balance in your circle of friends between other new arrivals and Kiwis will change naturally over time as you become more settled and your life here evolves.

 Start off by building up that circle of acquaintances and then see where that takes you.